ryzhov/dockerize/README.md

-# dockers environment for node/php projects with helpful scripts
+# Docker development environment for node/php projects with helpful scripts